 Onto the singing.
 As is only right, Gerald Finley as Sachs stole the evening.
 I was not at all expecting this because I've always seen Finley as more of a lyric baritone, but he had far more vocal presence and heft than any one else on stage, supported by his peerless diction and wonderful shaping of the text.
 His Sachs seemed younger than most characterisations, the world weary, Santa Clausine, cobbler-poet cliché done beautifully by some, but a cliché none the less.
 Does he ever really convince as a common man with all his eloquence and extraordinary beauty of expression?
 Finley cut the faux beery folksiness and I for one didn't at all miss it.
 I wonder whether he'll take on any more Wagner - the voice has focus and power married to vocal warmth, intelligence and good acting ability - I'd certainly like to see him do more.

 Beckmesser, the comedy figure in this drama, was equally fantastically portrayed by Johannes Martin Kranzle, so many lovely little details of characterisation and a vocal performance that was genuinely pleasant to hear.
 And am I the only one who quite likes Beckmesser's song?!
 I like that it is so often at odds with what the orchestra is doing, and at least it's memorable!
-Meistersinger is flawed for a couple of reasons: first that this trivial story is stretched to become as already mentioned, the longest opera in the repertoire, and second that in Wagner can't actually write a good tune as this piece so obviously cries out for in the various songs.
-Walther's prizesong that is presumably meant to overwhelm us is the least memorable music in the piece - it's not bad as such, just a rather bland piece of tenoric exaltation.
+Meistersinger is flawed for a couple of reasons: first that this trivial story is stretched to become as already mentioned, the longest opera in the repertoire, and second that Wagner can't actually write a good tune as this piece so obviously cries out for in the various songs.
+Walther's prizesong, that is presumably meant to overwhelm us, is the some of the least memorable music in the piece - it's not bad as such, just a rather bland piece of tenoric exaltation.
 Compare this to Sachs' wondrous monologues and Wagner's strengths are laid bare for all to see.

 This fact was not helped by the fact that Walther was not at all well portrayed by Marco Jentzsch whose tenor lacked the vocal glamour and power that this role so clearly requires.
 And his acting was poor to nonexistant, embarrassing next to Finley's subtle efforts.
 The other half of the romantic couple, Anna Gabler, was the cast's other weak link - just absolutely no sense of legato whatsoever - each note appearing, separate, before the next one was squeezed out like toothpaste.
 And the diction was similarly awful.
 It's for me the worst kind of Wagnerian singing, that is one completely divorced from the Italian school.
 Her interactions with Sachs at least were rather moving.